thec4aa/sonar-people-counter/README.md

 [There seems to be ones that exist already for robots.](https://duckduckgo.com/?q=sonar+sensor+ping+mount&atb=v136-1&iar=images&iax=images&ia=images) Can we do better?

+## Put everything into project boxes

+Pack the arduino, custom circuit boards, and sonar into one box.

+Build up – or rebuild – the LED Digit case

 ## Add sound

+Lower priority

 Need to determine how - what board?
 Would be great to use bluetooth and connect to a bluetooth enabled speaker, they seem to be around and affordable.